-- Our tally of all of the war’s recorded dead — including soldiers, militants, police, contractors, journalists, humanitarian workers and civilians — shows that over 330,000 people have died due to direct war violence, many more indirectly.
+- Our tally of all of the war’s recorded dead — including armed forces on all sides, contractors, journalists, humanitarian workers and civilians — shows that over 350,000 people have died due to direct war violence, and many more indirectly.

 - Indirect deaths from the wars, including those related to malnutrition, damaged health infrastructure, and environmental degradation, must also be tallied.
 In previous wars, these deaths have far outnumbered deaths from combat and that is likely the case here as well.

-- While we know how many US soldiers have died in the wars (over 6,600), what is startling is what we don’t know about the levels of injury and illness in those who have returned from the wars.
-New disability claims continue to pour into the VA, with over 750,000 disability claims already approved.
+- While we know how many US soldiers have died in the wars (over 6,800), what is startling is what we don’t know about the levels of injury and illness in those who have returned from the wars.
+New disability claims continue to pour into the VA, with 970,000 disability claims registered as of March 31, 2014 .
 Many deaths and injuries among US contractors have not been identified.

 - Millions of people have been displaced indefinitely and are living in grossly inadequate conditions.
-The number of war refugees and displaced persons --7.4 million-- is equivalent to all of the people of Connecticut and Oregon fleeing their homes.
+The number of war refugees and displaced persons -- 6.7 million -- is equivalent to all of the people of Massachusetts fleeing their homes.

-- Despite the US military withdrawal, Iraq’s health, infrastructure, and education systems remain war-devastated.
+- Iraq’s health, infrastructure, and education systems remain war-devastated.

 - The armed conflict in Pakistan, which the US helps the Pakistani military fight by funding, equipping and training them, is in many ways more intense than in Afghanistan although it receives less coverage in the US news.

-- The United States is at war in Yemen.
-During 2012, the Obama administration quickened its pace of drone strikes in the country.
+- The United States is at war in Yemen, having made an estimated 76 drone strikes in that country.